-Our priority has always been to serve simple British food made from the finest ingredients, in a friendly way and a relaxed atmosphere.
+Our priority has always been simple British food made from the finest ingredients.
 Each of the four floors has a distinctive style, food, design and atmosphere, offering pretty much something for everyone depending on mood, budget or time.

 From all-day breakfasts and craft beer to private and fine dining with a rooftop terrace and the ability to cater for special occasions, Smith’s really does offer something for everyone.